 - Prefer a shock-absorbing trainer that will help you spring at different angles of the court with explosive agility.

 - Need a shoe that offers breathability while keeping the foot cool and fresh.

 Stable and robust

 Devised with a stable and robust Aosta 7.0 outsole, the K-Swiss Ultrashot is so ready for explosive court games.
 This high-density rubber compound displays a deep herringbone tread on the lateral side which aids in traction.
 The medial side exhibits grooves with less depth, tackling the abrasiveness of clay and concrete court setups.

 Resistance is enhanced with the use of the DragGuard rubber technology that’s strategically located in areas prone to immediate wear.

 This is one of the tennis shoes with a 6-month outsole durability warranty.
 It means that if the outsole sustains reasonable damage, the user is eligible for a one-time replacement.

 Inside the shoe is the Ortholite X40 sockliner.
-The numerical value is equivalent to the elasticity percentage of the shoe, and the 40 rating means high rebound.
-Mainly formulated with an open-cell foam, the Ortholite is expected to be flexible.
+The numerical value is equivalent to the elasticity percentage of the shoe, and the 40 rating means a high rebound.
+Mainly formulated with open-cell foam, the Ortholite is flexible.

-Covering this shoe is a state-of-the-art Durawrap X, a polyurethane material that’s meant to offer lateral support, comfort, and stability.
-As its name suggests, it serves as an external wrapping to protect the foot as the user propels aggressively on the court.
-It also serves as an extra layer of defense against inevitable toe dragging.
+Covering this shoe is a state-of-the-art Durawrap X, a polyurethane material that offers lateral support, comfort, and stability.
+As its name suggests, it serves as an external wrapping that protects the foot as the user propels aggressively on the court.
+It also serves as an extra layer of defense against inevitable toe-dragging.